TemyTemy/team-profile-generator/README.md

      - Github user name
   - A selection to end the program or add more team members
   - This will continue untill the user selects not to add more team members by entering  'n'
-- These details are then used to generate an Html page containing profles for the manager and the added team members
+- The details are then used to generate an Html page containing profles for the manager and the added team members

 ## Screenshots